kitnil/awesome/README.md

 ## Groovy

+- [pipeline-library](https://github.com/jenkins-infra/pipeline-library) - Collection of custom steps and variables for our Jenkins instance(s)
 - [geb](https://github.com/geb/geb) - Very Groovy Browser Automation
 - [betamax](https://github.com/betamaxteam/betamax) - Betamax is a tool for mocking external HTTP resources such as web services and REST APIs in your tests.
 The project was inspired by the VCR library for Ruby.
 - [json-io](https://github.com/jdereg/json-io) - Convert Java to JSON.
 Convert JSON to Java.
 Pretty print JSON.
 Java JSON serializer.